axelous/axelous/README.md

 - 👋 Hi, I’m @axelous
-- 👀 I’m interested in game development, especially in game design
+- 👀 I’m interested in IT and game development, especially in game design
-- 🌱 I’m currently learning in this sphere of gamedev
+- 🌱 I’m currently working in IT as a system analyst, also I'm learning in this sphere of gamedev
 - 💞️ I’m looking to collaborate on any interecting projects!
 - 📫 How to reach me: @axelous in any social network, e-mail: ivan.abukhovskiy@gmail.com